-There is something magical about heading off into the forest to seek the “perfect” Christmas tree.
-Start a new tradition or continue one by purchasing a Christmas Tree Permit from a ranger at the White Mountain National Forest. $5.00 Christmas Tree Permits may be purchased in-person at one of the Forest Service Ranger Stations or at the White Mountains Visitor Center (weekends only), or online (A $2.50 processing fee will be added).
+Looking for a transformative holiday experience?
+Head to the forest to seek the “perfect” Christmas tree!
+Start a new tradition or continue one by purchasing a Christmas Tree Permit from a ranger at the White Mountain National Forest. $5.00 Christmas Tree Permits may be purchased in-person at one of the Forest Service Ranger Stations or at the White Mountains Visitor Center (weekends only), or online (a $2.50 processing fee will be added).
 Head to their website for more information and for rules and restrictions.